 Cash is currently held within financial institutions which are at least investment grade credit rated.
-We have appointed a banking services provider with an investment grade credit rating at year end, the total cash held is 0.4% of the Co-op Section's total net assets (5 October 2019: 0.3%)
+We have appointed a banking services provider with an investment grade credit rating at year end, the total cash held is 0.5% of the Co-op Section's total net assets (2020: 0.4%)

-Credit risk - stock lending:
+Credit risk - securities lending:

-The Co-op Section can lend certain equity securities under a Trustee-approved stock lending programme.
-We managed the credit risk arising from stock lending activities by restricting the amount of overall stock that could be lent, only lending to approved borrowers who are rated investment grade, limiting the amount that can be lent to any one borrower and putting in place collateral arrangements and an indemnification from the lending agent.
-At the year end, the Co-op Section had lent £835 million of UK quoted securities and £2 million (5 April 2019: £nil) of non-UK quoted securities.
+The Co-op Section can lend certain securities under a Trustee-approved stock lending programme.
+We managed the credit risk arising from securities lending activities by restricting the amount of overall stock that could be lent, only lending to approved borrowers who are rated investment grade, limiting the amount that can be lent to any one borrower and putting in place collateral arrangements and an indemnification from the lending agent.
+The securities lending program was temporarily suspended in April 2020, in light of pronounced market volatility at the onset of the Coronavirus pandemic.
+Consequently, at the year end, the Co-op Section had lent £nil (2020: £835m) of UK quoted securities, and £nil (2020: £2m) of non-UK quoted securities.
+Since the Scheme year-end, following a review of the programme and discussion with advisers, the Trustee has taken the decision to resume the stock lending programme.